OKRs—objectives and key results—are used by many organizations to help align individual, team, and business goals.

 - Win a “Best Places to Work in X” award.

-OKR example for employee retention
+HR OKR examples for employee retention

 Objective: Retain staff for longer.